qmk/qmk_firmware/docs/hand_wire.md

 ## Testing Your Firmware

-Use a website such as [keyboard tester](https://www.keyboardtester.com/tester.html)/[keyboard checker](http://keyboardchecker.com/) or just open a text editor and try typing - you should get the characters that you put into your keymap.
+Use a website such as [QMK Configurator's Keyboard Tester](https://config.qmk.fm/#/test), [Keyboard Tester](https://www.keyboardtester.com/tester.html), or [Keyboard Checker](http://keyboardchecker.com/) or just open a text editor and try typing - you should get the characters that you put into your keymap.
 Test each key, and make a note of the ones that aren't working.
 Here's a quick trouble-shooting guide for non-working keys:

-0. Flip the keyboard back over and short the keyswitch's contacts with a piece wire - this will eliminate the possibility of the keyswitch being bad and needing to be replaced.
+1. Flip the keyboard back over and short the keyswitch's contacts with a piece wire - this will eliminate the possibility of the keyswitch being bad and needing to be replaced.
-1. Check the solder points on the keyswitch - these need to be plump and whole.
+2. Check the solder points on the keyswitch - these need to be plump and whole.
 If you touch it with a moderate amount of force and it comes apart, it's not strong enough.
-2. Check the solder joints on the diode - if the diode is loose, part of your row may register, while the other may not.
+3. Check the solder joints on the diode - if the diode is loose, part of your row may register, while the other may not.
-3. Check the solder joints on the columns - if your column wiring is loose, part or all of the column may not work.
+4. Check the solder joints on the columns - if your column wiring is loose, part or all of the column may not work.
-4. Check the solder joints on both sides of the wires going to/from the Teensy - the wires need to be fully soldered and connect to both sides.
+5. Check the solder joints on both sides of the wires going to/from the Teensy - the wires need to be fully soldered and connect to both sides.
-5. Check the `<project_name>.h` file for errors and incorrectly placed `KC_NO`s - if you're unsure where they should be, instead duplicate a k*xy* variable.
+6. Check the `<project_name>.h` file for errors and incorrectly placed `KC_NO`s - if you're unsure where they should be, instead duplicate a k*xy* variable.
-6. Check to make sure you actually compiled the firmware and flashed the Teensy correctly.
+7. Check to make sure you actually compiled the firmware and flashed the Teensy correctly.
 Unless you got error messages in the terminal, or a pop-up during flashing, you probably did everything correctly.
-7. Use a multimeter to check that the switch is actually closing when actuated (completing the circuit when pressed down).
+8. Use a multimeter to check that the switch is actually closing when actuated (completing the circuit when pressed down).

 If you've done all of these things, keep in mind that sometimes you might have had multiple things affecting the keyswitch, so it doesn't hurt to test the keyswitch by shorting it out at the end.

-# Finishing up
+## Finishing up

 Once you have confirmed that the keyboard is working, if you have used a seperate (non handwire specific) controller you will want to secure it in place.
 This can be done in many different ways e.g. hot glue, double sided sticky tape, 3D printed caddy, electrical tape.